domoticz/Reacticz/README.md

 Have a Domoticz home automation server with MQTT gateway?
 Open [this page](http://reacticz.t0m.fr) and start building your custom dashboard!

+The widgets are all draggable and resizeable.
+See sample screenshots [here](#supported-widgets).

 ## Requirements

 - A [Domoticz](http://www.domoticz.com) server running on your home network.